vitessio/website/content/en/docs/22.0/overview/whatisvitess.md

 featured: true
 ---

-Vitess is a database solution for deploying, scaling and managing large clusters of open-source database instances.
-It currently supports MySQL and Percona Server for MySQL.
-It's architected to run as effectively in a public or private cloud architecture as it does on dedicated hardware.
-It combines and extends many important SQL features with the scalability of a NoSQL database.
-Vitess can help you with the following problems:
+Vitess is an **open-source, cloud-native, horizontally scalable, distributed database system built around MySQL**.
+It presents a single logical MySQL interface to applications through a stateless proxy (**VTGate**), while managing shards across multiple database instances called **VTTablets**.
+Vitess handles **data sharding**, **query routing**, **connection pooling**, and **automated failover**, so applications can keep using the familiar MySQL protocol without embedding sharding logic.

+Vitess achieves scale through **generalized sharding** and supports **online resharding** with an atomic cutover that typically takes only seconds.
+It runs efficiently on **Kubernetes** (via the Vitess Operator) and also on VMs or bare metal.
+Vitess currently supports **MySQL** and **Percona Server for MySQL**.

+### How it works (at a glance)

+- **VTGate** – stateless proxy that speaks the MySQL protocol; applications connect here.
+- **VSchema** – logical schema that describes keyspaces/tables and how data is partitioned; VTGate uses it to route queries.
+- **VTTablet** – process that manages a single MySQL instance and exposes it to Vitess.
+- **Topology Service** – consistent store (e.g., etcd / ZooKeeper) for cluster metadata and coordination.
+- **Operational tooling** – e.g., **VTOrc** for automated failure detection and reparenting; built-in workflows for **resharding**.
+See [architecture](./architecture) for further details.

+### What Vitess helps with

-1. Scaling a SQL database by allowing you to shard it, while keeping application changes to a minimum.
+1. **Scaling** a SQL database via sharding while keeping application changes to a minimum.
-2. Migrating from bare-metal or VMs to a private or public cloud.
+2. **Migrating** from bare metal/VMs to private or public cloud.
-3. Deploying and managing a large number of SQL database instances.
+3. **Operating** and managing large fleets of MySQL instances.

-Vitess includes compliant JDBC and Go database drivers using a native query protocol.
-Additionally, it implements the MySQL server protocol which is compatible with virtually any other language.
+Vitess includes compliant JDBC and Go database drivers and implements the MySQL server protocol, making it compatible with virtually any language and driver ecosystem.

-Vitess served all YouTube database traffic for over five years.
-Many enterprises have now adopted Vitess for their production needs.
+Vitess powered YouTube’s database traffic for years and is used by multiple enterprises in production today see [history](./history).

 ## Features

-* Performance
+- Performance
   - Connection pooling - Multiplex front-end application queries onto a pool of MySQL connections to optimize performance.
   - Query de-duping – Reuse results of an in-flight query for any identical requests received while the in-flight query was still executing.
   - Transaction manager – Limit number of concurrent transactions and manage timeouts to optimize overall throughput.

-* Protection
+- Protection
   - Query rewriting and sanitization – Add limits and avoid non-deterministic updates.
   - Query blocking – Customize rules to prevent potentially problematic queries from hitting your database.
   - Query killing – Terminate queries that take too long to return data.
   - Table ACLs – Specify access control lists (ACLs) for tables based on the connected user.

-* Monitoring
+- Monitoring
   - Performance analysis tools let you monitor, diagnose, and analyze your database performance.

-* Topology Management Tools
+- Topology Management Tools
   - Cluster management tools (handles planned and unplanned failovers)
   - Web-based management GUI
   - Designed to work in multiple data centers / regions

-* Sharding
+- Sharding
   - Virtually seamless dynamic re-sharding
   - Vertical and Horizontal sharding support
   - Multiple sharding schemes, with the ability to plug-in custom ones

 ## Comparisons to other storage options